json-schema-org/.github/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+In addition, JSON Schema is in the process of joining the OpenJS Foundation.
+The OpenJS Foundation provides an escalation path should you feel your report has not been handled appropriatly.

+> The OpenJS Foundation maintains a Code of Conduct Panel (CoCP).
+This is a foundation-wide team established to manage escalation when a reporter believes that a report to a member project or the CPC has not been properly handled.
+In order to escalate to the CoCP send an email to coc-escalation@lists.openjsf.org. - https://github.com/openjs-foundation/cross-project-council/blob/main/CODE_OF_CONDUCT.md#escalation

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining